What to Wear to a Family Photoshoot

 Coordinate rather than match

-When styling a photo session, I recommend picking a color palette and having the family work around it.
+Picking a soft color palette and have the family work around it.
 It works best to start with mom.
 Let her pick what she feels most beautiful in and the rest of the family work around her!
 If you plan to hang the pictures in your home as canvases or wall art, take into consideration the colors of your home.

 Add a pop of color